harunoni/framework-zero/README.md

 Zero is based on FW/1.
 For brevity, all of the features of FW/1 are available and work as advertised, except for these differences below.
 Zero is based on FW/1, but overrides key functionality.

 ###Easy HTML & JSON Application
-Zero is defined for the type of application where both the HTML client and API client, can utilize the same code base.
+Zero was created for the type of application where both the HTML client and API client can utilize the same code base.
 This is common for Resource based architectures.
 HTML clients work with the resources via GETs & POSTS, and API based clients (Javascript or otherwise) can optionally utilize all of the HTTP verbs (POST/DELETE/GET).

 Zero checks every request for the presence of .json at the end of the resource.
 If present, Zero will serialize and return the data result from controllers and abort calling the view.
 Without .json present, Zero defaults to the HTML view.